Ready, Set, Snow — Winterfest is Here!All Posts

 It’s easy and fun for students to play at home.
 Plus, they’re still building important math skills while you differentiate and scaffold for individual learning needs.

-3. You can prevent winter learning loss
+3. You can help prevent winter learning loss

 While winter break is much shorter than summer break, time away from learning can still impact student retention.
 And this year, keeping students on track through virtual learning has been tough.